Water bird: Interspecific competition

 Experimental evidence of competition has been difficult to obtain in highly mobile animals that cannot be meaningfully confined to plots of limited size.
 Many such animals are believed to compete with less mobile, resident taxa, but the supporting evidence has often remained circumstantial.

 One example is the interaction between water birds and benthic feeding fish, or fish that feed at the lowest level of a body of water.
 Many migratory water birds use similar food resources on their breeding, molting, or overwintering grounds as do resident fish species.
-Studies, such as that done by Eadie and Keast in 1982, found an inverse relationship between the waterbird Goldeneye and benthic feeding fish across multiple lakes.
+Studies, such as that done by Eadie and Keast in 1982, found an inverse relationship between the goldeneye (a water bird) and benthic feeding fish across multiple lakes.

+Mobile water birds tend to avoid areas where their food density is high because this increases competition for resources.
+When there is abundant food in an area, there are more birds trying to eat it.
+This can lead to aggression and fighting, as well as a decrease in the overall fitness of the bird.

+By avoiding areas of high food density, mobile waterfowl can reduce competition and improve their chances of survival.
+They can spread out and forage in less crowded areas, which allows them to avoid conflict and obtain the nutrients they need.

 Diseases

 Outbreaks of diseases spread by waterbirds result from the transition of water-borne viruses to those wild birds.
 The spread can be caused by dead waterbirds in the vicinity of other organisms, or simply from waterbirds with the virus settling into more densely populated areas (whether by humans or other organisms).